This is a leadership role requiring 20 hours per week of clinical services.

 Chestnut Health is a transformative healthcare services organization aiming to serve the aging population thrive irrespective of where they choose to live.

-We believe that people who provide care for seniors (care staff, healthcare providers, families) should have the necessary tools and capabilities available to them in order to provider optimal care efficiently, instead of chasing each other with paperwork (typical work environment that’s highly inefficient, overwhelming and less rewarding for providers).
+We believe that people who provide care for seniors (care staff, healthcare providers, families) should have the necessary tools and capabilities available to them in order to provides optimal care efficiently, instead of chasing each other with paperwork (typical work environment that’s highly inefficient, overwhelming and less rewarding for providers).

 Chestnut Health considers itself a technology-enabled healthcare services company that is dedicated to revolutionizing the care delivery for aging adults.
 We bring the appropriate technology and simple proven processes to help our providers not only give the best possible care for aging adults but also enjoy their time in providing the care.